 Then, the view of the towering Everest from the most popular viewpoint – Kala Patthar is something that is beyond words to describe.

 It is not just the Base Camp that ceases to amaze the travelers.
 The entire journey to the Base Camp is adventurous.
 You trek alongside the roaring Dudh Koshi River, cross through beautiful high passes, and stay in famous Sherpa’s towns like Namche Bazaar.

 On your way, you will visit Buddhist monasteries, gompas, stupas, and discover the unique culture and tradition of locals.
 And the spectacular views of Everest, Mt.
 Pumori, Nuptse, Lhotse, Thamserku accompany you throughout the trek.

-You need Sagarmatha National Park Permit costing USD 30 and Solukhumbu Regional Fee which costs USD 20 for the trek.
+You need a Sagarmatha National Park Permit costing USD 30, and the Solukhumbu Regional Fee, which costs USD 20 for the trek.